Apirone/apirone-api-php/docs/Authorization.md

 ## Set JWT token

-To use this method just get new token and set it to account or wallet object.
+To use this method just get a new token and set it to the account or wallet object.

 ```php
 $my_token = __my_token_storage__get_token(...);